Porsche 911: 992 Series (2019–present)

 The 2019 version of the 911, under the internal name Type 992, made its debut at the 2018 Los Angeles Auto Show.
 During the actual debut, a presentation of the history of the 911 series was shown, along with a lineup of 911s from different generations.

-On 30 July 2019 Porsche started marketing the non 'S' model of the new 992.
+On 30 July 2019, Porsche started marketing the non 'S' model of the new 992.
 The exterior is almost identical to the 991 'S's models with the exception of having 19" wheels front and 20" wheels at the rear, compared to the 'S' Models 20" front and 21" rear.
 As of November 2022, Porsche offers the Carrera and Carrera S versions (offered with all-wheel-drive 4 and 4S versions along with the standard rear-wheel-drive version in coupe, targa, and convertible body styles), Carrera T (only offered in the coupe body style with rear-wheel-drive), Carrera GTS versions (offered in coupe, convertible, and targa body styles with the optional all-wheel-drive available), the GT3 and GT3 RS (only offered in the coupe body style and rear-wheel-drive), the Turbo and the flagship Turbo S (only offered in coupe and convertible body styles with only all-wheel-drive).

+On 28 May 2024, Porsche introduced the 992.2 facelift.
+The 992.2 introduced a hybrid model and a new 3.6-litre twin-turbo flat-six for higher performance variants.
+The standard 911 continues to use the 3.0-litre twin-turbo flat-six while higher trims such as the GTS and Turbo adopts the new 3.6 litre engine and uses a new hybrid drive-train.
+The battery in the 992.2 uses a 400 volt electrical system that produces around 80-90 hp and integrates a 2 kWh battery.
+This hybrid system is targeted to reduce turbo lag and improve low end torque.

+The 992.2 GT3 and GT3 RS also introduce some changes such as a new double wishbone suspension derived from Porsche’s motorsport programs, revised aerodynamics with a redesigned front diffuser and underbody guides.
+It also includes availability of the Weissach Package on the base GT3; featuring lightweight carbon-fibre components and magnesium wheels.